athomasq/athomasq.github.io/essays/investing-in-public.md

 I've been angel investing, off and on, for close to a decade, but it's only in the last year or so that I've become more intentional and systematic about it.
 One aspect of this is more careful measurement of everything I do; and in the spirit of "building in public", I thought I'd share some high-level portfolio stats and commentary.

 Be warned that the commentary is copious and unfiltered.
-Think of it as a combination of an internal memo on process, an investor letter to my sole LP (myself), a documentary, and a record of some interesting times.
+Think of it as a combination of an internal memo on process, an investor letter to my sole LP (myself), a fly-on-the-wall documentary, and a record of some interesting times.

 <br/>